 Underwriting fees and expenses related to the procurement of debt are deferred and amortized over the life of the related long-term debt.
 These costs are recorded as a reduction in the recorded balance of the outstanding long-term debt.
-The Community incurred \$381,748 of debt expense.
-During 2022, \$90,569 of debt issuance costs were allocated to the Community related to Series 2020A debt.
-During 2021, the Community wrote off \$23,238 of debt expense due to the refunding of Series 2015A (see Note 7).
-Unamortized debt expense is shown net of accumulated amortization of \$146,120 and \$133,307 at September 30, 2022 and 2021, respectively.
+In previous years, in conjunction with the issuance of long-term debt (see Note 7), the Community incurred \$449,079 of debt issuance costs.
+Unamortized debt expense is shown net of accumulated amortization of \$157,907 and \$146,120 at September 30, 2023 and 2022, respectively.